gvsurenderreddy/ocp-hack/README.md

 This is a project from the 2nd OCP Hackathon @ Facebook

+This project allows you to clone a BIOS from one Oepn Compute Server to another

 The agent directory contains a nodejs agent that allows you to read and write to the NVRAM in SMBIOS

 The init directory contains a init script for the agent